 - Kohl’s held a one-day sale event ahead of Prime Day, called “It’s A Big Deal.”

 - Target offered discounts on Prime Day itself, emphasizing that there’s “no membership required” to benefit from their various deals, in direct opposition to Amazon Prime.

-What’s more, Amazon’s website crashed in the first three hours of Prime Day this year, so brick-and-mortar retailers who had the foresight to run deals that same day during those hours benefited enormously.
 With proper planning, retailers can take full advantage of Prime Day and offer consumers not only great deals, but also a strong user experience that Amazon may not always be able to provide.

 Invest in New Technology